AndyL86/Portfolio3/README.md

  ### **Existing Features**
 * Game Menu
-  * Can select to start game to progress to rules menu or exit the game.
+  * The user can select to start thengame to progress to rules menu or exit the game.
+This gives the user the chance to easily exit the game without having to play through until game over or closing the game completely.

 ![Main menu](docs/read-me/main-menu.png)

 * Rules Menu
-  * Can confirm to continue to set difficulty menu or exit the game.
+  * The rules menu details to the user how the game is played, the user can then choose whether to progress to the set difficulty menu or exit the game.

 ![Rules menu](docs/read-me/rules-menu.png)

 * Set Difficulty
+  * This is the final menu before the gameplay starts and allows the user to select the length of the word they wish to guess:
     * Level 1 = 4 letter word
     * Level 2 = 6 letter word
     * Level 3 = 8 letter word

 ![Set difficulty menu](docs/read-me/set-difficulty.png)